MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - Filter for **Category** by **Application Management**, and **Activity** by **Update Application – Certificates and secrets management**.
 - Check to see if there was an unauthorized change to credentials on the account.
 - Also check whether there are more credentials than warranted, assigned to the service principal.
-- Finally, when checking for credentials, check both the application and associated service principal objects.
+- Check both the application and associated service principal objects.
+- Check any [custom role](/azure/active-directory/roles/custom-enterprise-apps) that maybe have been created or modified.
+Note the Permissions marked below:

+[add image]

+If you have deployed the app governance add-on,, check the portal for alerts relating to the application.
+For more information, see [Unusual addition of credentials to an OAuth app](/defender-cloud-apps/investigate-anomaly-alerts#unusual-addition-of-credentials-to-an-oauth-app).

+If you have deployed Identity Protection, check the "Risk detections" report and in the user or workload identity “risk history”.

+[add image]

+Additionally, you can query the [servicePrincipalRiskDetections](/graph/api/identityprotectionroot-list-serviceprincipalriskdetections?view=graph-rest-beta&tabs=http) and user [riskDetections APIs](/graph/api/resources/riskdetection?view=graph-rest-beta) to retrieve these risk detections.

 ### Search for anomalous app configuration changes